Shah13079/scrapy-scraping-centris.ca-website-using-scrapy-splash/README.md

 **Bonus Note:**
 The splash lua source in Back_code.py is optamized to abort downloading for unnecessary js css and images, and plugins to process the request faster and avoid 503 Errors.

+And instead of local splash host, you can integrate Zyte cloud splash instance, so you will not need docker on your machine.